ulf1/sentence-embedding-evaluation-german/README.md

 ```

 ### New Dataset recommendation
-If you can recommend another or new dataset, please [open an issue](https://github.com/ulf1/sentence-embedding-evaluation-german/issues/new).
+If you want to recommend another or a new dataset, please [open an issue](https://github.com/ulf1/sentence-embedding-evaluation-german/issues/new).

 ### Troubleshooting